 With the Gallus Labelfire, the engineers at Gallus and Heidelberg have succeeded in developing a highly innovative digital converting system.
 The compact digital production system combines unrivalled UV inkjet printing quality and maximum-efficiency digital printing with the inline productivity and speed of flexographic printing.
 It goes without saying that this industrial inkjet press system also meets Gallus’s high standards in terms of register accuracy.

-(Gallus Labelfire E 340: Five-colour printing system)
+(Gallus Labelfire E 340: Four-colour printing system plus digital white)

 Semi-rotatry die-cutter for minimised tool costs and a wide choice of substrates.

 Improved resolution and offset quality